-The Riverside Riders are a social group of riders in the Roswell area; this website is simply a mechanism to schedule rides.
+The Riverside Riders is a social group of riders in the Roswell area; this website is simply a mechanism to schedule rides.
 If you choose to ride with the group you are responsible for you own safety and no one in this group holds any liability for your well being.
 Riding bikes on the road is inherently dangerous and any riders wishing to participate should have experience riding in a group on the road and accept those risks.
+Helmets are required for all rides and you must follow the rules of the road.
 Some rides are scheduled by this group and others are organized by charities, bike shops, etc.

 You must be logged in and an approved member to view full calendar and member list (Log in Top Right Corner).
 The annual membership fee is $20.

 GROUP RIDE SPEEDS: